Skip to main content

 }

-Basic CRUD APIs guide
+Basic database APIs guide

+The database APIs are easy to use.
+Make sure to check the validity of the access_token, and pass it in the Header of your API call.
 If the access_token is expired, you’d repeat step 3 of the Auth APIs guide but using the refresh_token instead of the extracted code.
 This will return you a fresh new access_token.
+Here’s how to validate and use the access token in different programming languages:

 # Note: For bash, you'll need to use a JWT decoding tool like jq or jwt-cli